On the Babylonian Captivity of the Church: Content

 The work is angry in tone, attacking the papacy, and at some points, even defending some practices of Muslims and Jews.
 Although Luther had made a link tentatively in the address To the Christian Nobility of the German Nation, this was the first time he forthrightly accused the pope of being the Antichrist.
 For the clerical audience whose offices were justified by the performance of sacraments, Luther's reassessment of the whole sacramental system made The Babylonian Captivity one of his most controversial works.
 The title alone reflects his sense of utter alienation from the institutional church.
 The Christian people were, like the people of Israel, held in tyranny and bondage by the Roman hierarchy.
 This was a complex work, written in Latin for a scholarly audience.
 Luther began rather sensationally by repudiating some of his early writings, which he now found overly timid.
 For Luther's restless search for fundamental truths had led him to a root-and-branch reassessment of the Roman sacramental system.
 Of the seven sacraments that underpinned the Christian life, Luther was now prepared to recognize only three: the Eucharist, baptism, and (with reservations) penance.
 It was in his treatment of the Mass that Luther most stunned his readers.
 The Church had surely erred in denying the laity the cup: in this, he now calmly proposed, the Bohemian Hus had been correct.
 But the core of the issue lay in his denial of the central sacrificial act that lay at the heart of the Mass, transubstantiation.
 In asking his clerical readers to repudiate their whole sacramental system, Luther offered his most shocking view of his new theological program.
 The Mass lay at the heart of the clerical office.
 By paring back the sacraments from seven to three, Luther had demolished the church's role as a sacramental institution, nourishing the Christian from cradle (baptism) to death (extreme unction).
-No wonder so many of its readers regarded this as the most scandalous of all Luther's writings.
+Many of its readers regarded this as the most scandalous of all Luther's writings.